receiptline/receiptjs/README.md

 # Web browsers

-- Modern Web browsers

-The print function is available on Chrome, Edge, and Opera for PCs that support the Web Serial API.
+The print function is available on Chrome, Edge, and Opera that support the Web Serial API.
-(Windows, Linux, macOS, and ChromeOS)
+(Windows, Linux, macOS, ChromeOS, and **Android**)

 # Receipt printers